 The Reading List – October 2018

-Presented for your amusement and intellectual enrichment: the best pieces of writing the Octopus Group Copy Team have read in the past month.
-Be inspired, disgusted, entertained, or a combination of the three.
+Presented for your amusement and intellectual enrichment: the best articles the Octopus Group copy team has read in the past month.
+Be inspired, disgusted, entertained, or a combination of all three.

 Donald Trump, Brett Kavanaugh, and the Rule of Pampered Princelings (Naomi Klein, The Intercept)